gsharp-aai/streaming-dynamic-keyterms/README.md

 python main.py
 ```

 Speak naturally and watch how the transcription handles difficult names and terms.
+After 50 words, keyterms will dynamically refresh based on conversation content.
+You can customize endpointing behavior and other streaming parameters in `config.py` (see [API reference](https://www.assemblyai.com/docs/api-reference/streaming-api/streaming-api#request.query) and [turn detection configurations](https://www.assemblyai.com/docs/universal-streaming/turn-detection#quick-start-configurations)).

 ## What This Demo Does NOT Include